Pulling Apart 2-spheres in 4-manifolds: Pulling apart parallel --spheres

-Now take $\cW_S$ in a (small) $4$--ball neighborhood of a point in $X$, and tube (connected sum) $A_0$ into $S$.
-This does not change the (regular) homotopy class of $A_0$ (so we will still denote this sum by $A_0$).
-Note that by construction there is a (smaller) $4$--ball $B^4$ such that the intersection of the boundary $\partial B^4$ of $B^4$ with $A_0$ is a trefoil knot (one of the trefoils in the connected sum decomposition of the square knot), and $B^4$ contains one of the two Whitney disks of $\cW_S$.
-Denote by $X'$ the result of removing from $X$ the interior of $B^4$, and denote by $A'_0$ the intersection of $A_0$ with $X'$ (so $A'_0$ is just $A_0$ minus a small open disk).
-Since the order $1$ intersection point in the Whitney disk of $\cW_S$ which is \emph{not} contained in $B^4$ cancels the obstruction $\tau_1(\cW)\in\Z_2$, we have that $A'_0$ admits an order 2 Whitney tower in $X'$, and hence again by Lemma~3 of \cite{S2}, $A'_0$ admits a Whitney tower of any order in $X'$.
-As before, it follows that parallel copies of $A'_0$ can be pulled apart by using parallel (non-repeating) copies of the Whitney disks in a high order Whitney tower on $A'_0$.
-The parallel copies of $A'_0$ restrict on their boundaries to a link of $0$-parallel trefoil knots in $\partial B^4$, and the proof of Theorem~\ref{thm:parallel} is completed by the following lemma which implies that these trefoil knots bound disjointly immersed $2$--disks in $B^4$.$ \square$ \begin{prop} If the components $L_i$ of a link $L=\cup L_i\subset S^3$ are the boundaries of disjointly embedded orientable surfaces $F_i\subset S^3$ in the $3$--sphere, then the $L_i$ bound disjointly immersed $2$--disks in the $4$--ball. \end{prop} This proposition is a special case of the general results of \cite{T} which are proved using symmetric surgery. \begin{proof} Choose a symplectic basis of simple closed curves on each $F_i$ bounding generically immersed $2$--disks into the $4$--ball.
-We shall refer to these disks as {\em caps}.
-The interiors of the caps are disjoint from $\cup_i F_i\subset S^3$, but may intersect each other.
-The proof proceeds inductively by using half of these caps to surger each $F_i$ to an immersed disk $F_i^0$, while using the other half of the caps to construct Whitney disks which guide Whitney moves to achieve disjointness.
+Now take $\cW_S$ in a (small) $4$--ball neighborhood of a point in $X$ (away from $A$), and tube (connected sum) $A$ into $S$.
+This does not change the (regular) homotopy class of $A$, so we will still denote this sum by $A$.
+Note that by construction there is a (smaller) $4$--ball $B^4$ such that the intersection of the boundary $\partial B^4$ of $B^4$ with $A$ is a trefoil knot (one of the trefoils in the connected sum decomposition of the square knot), and $B^4$ contains one of the two Whitney disks of $\cW_S$.
+Denote by $X^\circ$ the result of removing from $X$ the interior of $B^4$, and denote by $A^\circ$ the intersection of $A$ with $X^\circ$ (so $A^\circ$ is just $A$ minus a small open disk).
+Since the order $1$ intersection point in the Whitney disk of $\cW_S$ which is \emph{not} contained in $B^4$ now cancels the obstruction $\tau_1(\cW)\in\Z_2$, we have that $A^\circ$ admits an order 2 Whitney tower in $X^\circ$, and hence again by Lemma~3 of \cite{S2}, $A^\circ$ admits a Whitney tower of any order in $X^\circ$.
+As before, it follows that parallel copies of $A^\circ$ can be pulled apart by using parallel (non-repeating) copies of the Whitney disks in a high order Whitney tower on $A^\circ$.
+The parallel copies of $A^\circ$ restrict on their boundaries to a link of $0$-parallel trefoil knots in $\partial B^4$, and the proof of Theorem~\ref{thm:parallel} is completed by the following lemma which implies that these trefoil knots bound disjointly immersed $2$--disks in $B^4$.$ \square$ \begin{prop} If the components $L_i$ of a link $L=\cup L_i\subset S^3$ are the boundaries of disjointly embedded orientable surfaces $F_i\subset S^3$ in the $3$--sphere, then the $L_i$ bound disjointly immersed $2$--disks in the $4$--ball. \end{prop} This proposition first appeared as Milnor's Theorem~4 of \cite{M1}, and is a special case of the general results of \cite{T} which are proved using symmetric surgery.